cssnr/actions-tools/docs/actions.md

 - [py-test-action](https://github.com/smashedr/py-test-action?tab=readme-ov-file#readme) - Python (Dockerfile)
 - [docker-test-action](https://github.com/smashedr/docker-test-action?tab=readme-ov-file#readme) - Docker (Image)

-I have not created a template for actions-tools yet; however, this project uses `actions-tools`:
+I have not yet created a template for this project; however, this is an example action using these tools:

 - https://github.com/smashedr/test-action-py